Skillet (band): 2020–present

+On November 14, 2025, Skillet released their first Christmas single, a cover of the song "O Come, O Come, Emmanuel".
+The song debuted leading five Billboard charts, both in the United States and internationally, additionally hitting No. 3 on the Digital Song Sales chart; alternatively, it was deemed by critics to be "demonic".

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+In August, after teasing new music, the band announced the upcoming release of an EP, After the Storm, for October 9, 2026.
+They also announced a 20th anniversary tour in the fall for Comatose; Escape the Fate and Bad Wolves were announced as co-headliners, but the band dropped the latter for undisclosed reasons and replaced them with Autumn Kings.

 Musical style

 The band's style has been described as Christian rock, Christian metal, alternative rock, hard rock, nu metal, post-grunge, and symphonic metal.
 The band's eponymous debut album was characterized by its grunge influences, while their follow-up album, Hey You, I Love Your Soul, was noted for "its electronic elements and industrial feel".

-Their music can also be described as an aspiration; according to Cooper's idea for a perfect music is to 'unite' individuals spiritually and socially.
+Their music can also be described as an aspiration; according to Cooper's idea for a perfect music is to "unite" individuals spiritually and socially.

 Allmusic reviewer James Christopher Monger described the band's musical style as a fusion of "alt-metal, hard rock, post-grunge, and soaring alternative rock", in his review for the band's 2013 album, Rise.